 Yale students may choose to take advantage of several special academic programs that supplement and enrich their other coursework in the liberal arts.

-Directed Studies is a selective freshman interdisciplinary program in Western civilization.
-One hundred twenty-five freshmen are admitted to the program each fall.
+Directed Studies is a selective first-year interdisciplinary program in Western civilization.
+One hundred twenty-five first-year students are admitted to the program each fall.

 The Literature, Philosophy, and History and Politics tracks of Directed Studies together comprise one coherent program of study, and students must enroll in all three tracks simultaneously.
 Successful completion of the fall-term Directed Studies courses is a prerequisite to enrolling in the spring-term courses.

 Additional information is available on the Directed Studies Website.